CBC Olympic broadcasts: 2014 to present

 The CBC reported that at least 31 million viewers had watched a portion of its coverage of the 2018 Winter Olympics, while average primetime viewership also saw increases over 2014.
 After the 2020 Summer Olympics (delayed to 2021 due to the COVID-19 pandemic), the CBC reported that at least 28 million viewers had watched a portion of its coverage, a decline over 2016.
 The broadcaster also announced that streaming of the Games-related video content was up by 62% over the 2018 Winter Olympics, with 61% of this being live streams.
 On April 6, 2022, the CBC confirmed that it had renewed its rights to the Olympics through 2032.
+The following March, CBC renewed its rights to the Paralympics through 2026.